-- Accept the notification and report from the coroner/medical examiner of all deaths of children, birth through age 17. - Along with the coroner/medical examiner, make a determination on which cases should be reviewed by the local panel, based upon program criteria. - When appropriate, contact and invite potential optional members to panel meeting(s) and ensure that they, as well as new members, are aware of CFRP policies and procedures, to include confidentiality. - On reviewable deaths, ensure panel members are notified of the information regarding the child's death, and schedule a meeting as soon as practical after the death notification. - Ensure that information from investigative reports, medical records, autopsy reports and other relevant items are made available to panel members at the meeting.
+- Accept the notification and report from the coroner/medical examiner of all deaths of children, birth through age 17. - Along with the coroner/medical examiner, decide which cases should be reviewed by the local panel, based upon program criteria. - When appropriate, contact and invite potential optional members to panel meeting(s) and ensure that they, as well as new members, are aware of CFRP policies and procedures, to include confidentiality. - On reviewable deaths, ensure panel members are notified of the information regarding the child's death, and schedule a meeting as soon as practical after the death notification. - Ensure that information from investigative reports, medical records, autopsy reports and other relevant items are made available to panel members at the meeting.
 Any materials that may have been brought to the review should leave the review with the same person that brought them. - Chair the meeting of the panel. - Enter, or designate entry, of statistical information from review into the Internet database system.
-If a data form is used, it should be destroyed immediately after the data is entered into the system. - Identify strategies for the prevention of child deaths and serious injuries. - Identify local county spikes, trends and patterns of risk in circumstances of death. - Oversee adherence to the panel review process and confidentiality.
+If a data form is used, it should be destroyed immediately after the data is entered into the system. - Identify strategies for the prevention of child deaths and serious injuries. - Oversee adherence to the panel review process and confidentiality.